 GeneticsDiagnostic and genetic testing

-Katherine Stueland, Chief Commercial Officer at Invitae, discusses the roles of genetic companies in assisting patients and physicians in diagnosing rare diseases.
+Mark Pykett, PhD, Chief Scientific Officer at PTC Therapeutics, discusses the importance of genetic testing in rare diseases.

 - Arndt Rolfs of Centogene Discusses the Challenges of Diagnosing Rare Diseases

 Arndt Rolfs, MD, Chief Executive Officer of Centogene, discusses the challenges of diagnosing rare diseases.
 Dr. Rolfs tells the story of his early days of practicing medicine.
 While on vacation, he came across an article in the newspaper on a disease he had never heard of before.

 - Mucopolysaccharidosis type VII (MPS VII), also known as Sly Syndrome

 Heather A. Lau, MD, Director, Lysosomal Storage Disease Program at NYU Langone Health, discusses Mucopolysaccharidosis type VII (MPS VII), also known as Sly syndrome, a progressive condition that affects most tissues and organs.